 a.
 Indicate in this section how you will be collecting data.
 Check all that apply.

 b.
 Will the data be collected anonymously, so even you, the researcher, cannot determine who participated?
 See IRB guidelines on Privacy for more information, including the difference between anonymous and confidential data.

 c.
 If you answered no to 9.b., describe how you will protect the privacy of the participants (for example, by ensuring that interviews be conducted in a private location, or that employees will not be asked to complete a survey while at work).
 You must also explain how and where the data will be stored and secured, and who will have access to it.
 In addition, regulations require that signed consent forms be retained for three years after the study ends.
 Who will maintain the signed consent forms for the required time?

 11. RISK FACTORS: The level of risk is an important factor in determining the approval of the project.
 Coercion is considered a risk factor.
 If you are using your own students or employees as participants, they are considered to be at risk.
-If you are collecting personal, identifiable information such as gender, religion, salary, place of employment, etc., your participants may be at a higher risk for a breach of privacy.
+If you are collecting personal, identifiable information such as gender, religion, sexual orientation, salary, place of employment, etc., your participants may be at a higher risk for a breach of privacy.
 Indicate the appropriate risk factors by checking yes or no for each risk criteria.

 a.
 Describe any additional risks to participants not indicated above.
 If none, mark this item as N/A (not applicable).

 b.
 For all potential risks, evaluate their seriousness and the likelihood of their occurrence.
 If the participants are not subject to any risks, mark this item as N/A.